 6. Creative Communicator: Students communicate clearly and express themselves creatively for a variety of purposes using the platforms, tools, styles, formats and digital media appropriate to their goals.

 7. Global Collaborator: Students use digital tools to broaden their perspectives and enrich their learning by collaborating with others and working effectively in teams locally and globally.

 For more information about the ISTE technology standards, visit: www.iste.org/standards.

 Health and Wellness

-The standards for Health and Wellness were adopted from Washington State—Washington State K-12 Health and Fitness Learning Standards (2008)—and were developed with the intent to help students understand how to achieve and maintain good health and well being for a lifetime.
-The health standards are organized into four domains: fitness and nutrition, foundations of health, health influences, and individual health analysis and planning.
+The standards for Health and Wellness are adopted from Washington State—Washington State K-12 Health and Physical Education Standards (2016)—and were developed with the intent to help students understand how to achieve and maintain good health and well being for a lifetime.
+The health standards are organized into six core domains: wellness, safety, nutrition, sexual health, social emotional health, and substance use and abuse.
 The broad accompanying standards for each domain are as follows:

-Source: Washington State K-12 Health and Fitness Learning Standards (2008)
+Source: Washington State K-12 Health and Physical Education Standards (2016)

-To view and learn more about the Washington Health and Fitness Learning Standards, click here.
+To view and learn more about the Washington Health and Physical Education Learning Standards, click here.

 English as an Additional Language